Narrow optical transitions in erbium-implanted silicon waveguides: Temperature dependence

 In addition to the fast radiative decay, we expect that the sites A and B keep their coherence when increasing the temperature beyond $\SI{2}{\kelvin}$.
-The reason is that both the CF separation and the Debye temperature in silicon, which determine the Orbach and Raman relaxation time, are considerably larger than in other hosts for erbium dopants (see supplement).
-To investigate this, we increase the sample temperature with a resistive heater and measure the homogeneous linewidth.
-The result is shown in Fig. \ref{fig:Temperature dependence}.
-For the precipitate site (inset, green), the small separation of the CF levels entails a linewidth of $\sim\SI{10}{\mega\hertz}$ at $\SI{2}{\kelvin}$, which further increases with temperature.
-In contrast, we find that the measured value for the two preferred sites A (blue, main graph) and B (red, inset) is constant at low temperature, and only increased beyond the limit of our measurement setup above $\sim 10\,\si{\kelvin}$.
-For several settings of the optical intensity, the temperature dependence is well fit by an Orbach process, in which the exponent is determined by the independently measured crystal field splittings.
-Thus, only the Orbach coefficient of $\SI{0.35(10)}{\second^{-1}\kelvin^{-3}}$ (site B: $\SI{0.31(10)}{\second^{-1}\kelvin^{-3}}$) and the power-broadened linewidth are free parameters in the depicted fit curves.
+The reason is that both the CF separation and the Debye temperature in silicon, which determine the Orbach and Raman relaxation time, are considerably larger than in other hosts for erbium dopants (see Appendix \ref{app:OtherHostMaterials}).
+To investigate this, we increase the sample temperature of the CVD sample with a resistive heater and measure the lifetime and the homogeneous linewidth.
+The former is independent of temperature, whereas an increase is observed in the latter, as shown in Fig.~\ref{fig:Temperature dependence}.
+For the precipitate site (green, inset), the small separation of the CF levels entails a linewidth of $\sim\SI{5}{\mega\hertz}$ at $\SI{2}{\kelvin}$, which further increases with temperature.
+In contrast, we find that the measured value for the two preferred sites A (blue, main graph) and B (red, inset) is more than hundredfold smaller and constant at low temperature.
+It is only increased beyond the limit of our measurement setup above $\sim 10\,\si{\kelvin}$.
+For several settings of the optical intensity, the temperature dependence is well fit by an Orbach process, in which the exponent is determined by the independently measured crystal field splittings (see Appendix \ref{app:HomLinewidthTemperature}).
+Thus, only the Orbach coefficient of $\SI{0.17(6)}{\second^{-1}\kelvin^{-3}}$ (site B: $\SI{0.15(6)}{\second^{-1}\kelvin^{-3}}$) and the power-broadened linewidth are free parameters in the depicted fit curves.

 In the apparent absence of Raman decoherence, the determined Orbach coefficients enable negligible decoherence of the optical transition and second-long lifetimes of the electronic spin already at $4\,\si{\kelvin}$, i.e. in a temperature range that is conveniently accessible with dry $^4\text{He}$ cryostats.
-This is a huge advantage with respect to other emitters in silicon that are broadened to $0.2\,\si{\giga\hertz}$ at this temperature \cite{kurkjian_optical_2021}.
+This is a huge advantage with respect to other emitters in silicon that are broadened to $0.2\,\si{\giga\hertz}$ at this temperature \cite{higginbottom_optical_2022}.